 “The value proposition for the health system is the ability to expand their geographic reach, take on more lives, treat patients simply and affordably through telemedicine, but when things are more complex, you can filter them back into your hospital system,” Algozzine said.
 “There’s also the cost savings to treating people where they are rather than at a hospital.”

 United Concierge Medicine doesn’t provide the technology supporting its service.
-Algozzine said they contract with technology services including TelaMed for the phone answering service and PrognoCIS for electronic medical records.
+Algozzine said they contract with technology services including TelaMed for the phone answering service and PrognoCIS for electronic medical records system.

 The company integrated this year with the Healthcare Information Xchange of New York or HIXNY, which gives health care providers in the region access to electronic records of each other’s patients and connects with the statewide system.